11 Top-Rated Things to Do in Tahoe City, CA

 For those looking to rent other types of watercraft, places in town like Tahoe City Kayak & Paddleboard enable non-motorized adventures on the lake.
 This locally owned gear shop also features tours and paddling lessons.

 2. Enjoy the Lake Tahoe Vibe at Commons Beach

-This four-acre park connects downtown Tahoe City to the lakeshore.
+Commons Beach is a four-acre park connecting downtown Tahoe City to the lakeshore.
 It's a popular spot to spend the day enjoying Lake Tahoe's sunny weather and scenic views.
 Leisurely activities often include sunbathing, picnicking, and strolling along the sandy shore.